 - Think twice before hiring a PR firm to write it.
 Wikipedia has become an important part of the information conversation and it is important to adhere to their guidelines.

 Axia Public Relations can help you develop your messages and position your company for attention on social media and in the news media.
 When you increase your visibility the right way, it’s more likely that Wikipedia will find you.
-For more information, read these three steps to earn a Wiki page for your organization, contact us or download our free e-book Online Reputation Management.
+For more information, read these three steps to earn a Wiki page for your organization, contact us or download our e-book Online Reputation Management.

 Lisa Goldsberry is a blogger for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business and technology PR.
 Lisa has worked for Axia since December 2013.
 Learn more about Lisa Goldsberry.
 Connect with Axia on Twitter @axiapr or tell us what you think in the comments below.